SIJ

 2024 · statewide

-State 2024 dashboard rate stabilizes/declines slightly vs. 2023.
-Plateau, not breakthrough — but the first directional shift in years.
+Early state-dashboard figures for 2024 suggested the rate was stabilizing/declining slightly vs. the finalized 2023 rate (~31.6/100k).
+Provisional, not yet a finalized county-level series — but the first directional shift in years.

 2025 · statewide